skora-cpl/test-case-in-oop/readme.txt

-5. run composer dump-autoload -o this will update the classes that are being used; and now you can If you create another file and class; you will need to run this command again. s
+5. run composer dump-autoload -o this will update the classes that are being used; and now you can If you create another file and class; you will need to run this command again.

-6. run `npm run start` and your code is
+6. run `npm run start` and begin working with your block.

-= What about foo bar? =

-Answer to foo bar dilemma.

 == Screenshots ==